UPSC Exam > UPSC Notes > History for UPSC CSE > Nitin Singhania Summary: Buddhism and Jainism

 FAQs on Nitin Singhania Summary: Buddhism and Jainism - History for UPSC CSE

-1. Who is the founder of Buddhism?
+1. What are the basic teachings of Buddhism?

-5. How does Jainism differ from Buddhism?
+4. How does Jainism differ from Buddhism in its fundamental beliefs?

 Download as PDF